 U.S. Corn Exports.
-The United States is the world's leading corn exporter, with nearly a 66% share of world trade during the past decade.
-In 2006/2007, the United States is expected to export about 20% of its corn production.37 Higher corn prices would also likely result in lost export sales.
+The United States is the world's leading producer and exporter of corn.
+Since 1980 U.S. corn production has accounted for over 40% of world production, while U.S. corn exports have represented nearly a 66% share of world trade during the past decade.
+In 2006/2007, the United States exported about 20% of its corn production.
+Higher corn prices would likely result in lost export sales.
 It is unclear what type of market adjustments would occur in global feed markets, since several different grains and feedstuffs are relatively close substitutes.
 Price-sensitive corn importers may quickly switch to alternate, cheaper sources of energy depending on the availability of supplies and the adaptability of animal rations.
 In contrast, less price-sensitive corn importers, such as Japan and Taiwan, may choose to pay a higher price in an attempt to bid the corn away from ethanol plants.
+There could be significant economic effects to U.S. grain companies and to the U.S. agricultural sector if ethanol-induced higher corn prices cause a sustained reshaping of international grain trade.

 Ethanol Processing Energy Needs.
-Furthermore, as ethanol production increases, the energy needed to process the corn into ethanol (derived primarily from natural gas) can be expected to increase.
-For example, an estimated 209 billion cu. ft. of natural gas was used to process the 1.6 billion bushels of corn into ethanol from the 2005 crop.38 The energy needed to process the entire 2005 corn crop of 11.1 billion bushels into ethanol would be approximately 1.5 trillion cubic feet of natural gas.
-Total U.S. natural gas consumption was an estimated 22.2 trillion cu. ft. in 2005.39 The United States has been a net importer of natural gas since the early
+As ethanol production increases, the energy needed to process the corn into ethanol (derived primarily from natural gas in the United States) can be expected to increase.
+For example, if the entire 4.9 billion gallons of ethanol produced in 2006 used natural gas as a processing fuel, it would have required an estimated 243 billion cu. ft. of natural gas.
+The energy needed to process the entire 2006 corn crop of 10.5 billion bushels into ethanol would be approximately 1.4 trillion cubic feet of natural gas.
+Total U.S. natural gas consumption was an estimated 22.2 trillion cu. ft. in 2005.
+The United States has been a net importer of natural gas since the early 1980s.
+Because natural gas is used extensively in electricity production in the United States, a significant increase in its use as a processing fuel in the production of ethanol would likely result in increases of both prices and imports of natural gas.